 Changes to study arrangements including mode, suspension and resumption of studies

 Where students are struggling with the time commitment of University or their caring responsibilities consideration will be given to changing the mode of study where possible, for example from full-time to part-time.
-Please note students on a Tier 4 Visa cannot study part-time.
+Students on a Tier 4 Visa cannot study part-time.
 There are also options to suspend or resume studies through an authorised break known as a leave of absence.
-Please note this is not possible for all courses.
+This is not possible for all courses.
 There can be serious financial implications when considering these choices so any and all options should be discussed with Student Support Services or External support services e.g. your local Carers Centre.

 Student Carers may incur additional financial costs.
 The University acknowledges this and asks this question as part of any application for discretionary funding.